New Post has been published on Georgetown Art Attack

 - Georgetown Atelier: open studio

-- Georgetown Liquor Company presents: “It’s the End of the World As We Know It (And We Feel Adorable)”.
+- Georgetown Liquor Company presents an encore opening: “It’s the End of the World As We Know It (And We Feel Adorable)”.
 HappyTime Apocalypse is an art collective that celebrates the balance of dark and light, good and evil, happy and horrified.
 We aim to create an artistic escape from the horrors of the world that surround us by bringing attention to the humor and beauty within the maddening and grotesque parts of the human experience, illuminating the opposing forces of humanity within us all.

-AT A GLANCE: Georgetown Art Attack
+- AT A GLANCE: Georgetown Art Attack

-Date: Saturday, April 12th, 6 – 9 pm
+- Date: Saturday, May 10th, 6 – 9 pm